w3f/Grants-Program/applications/DotHacks-private-SRC.md

 Functions of the Whitehat

 * apply_bug_bounty - Apply for the bug-bounty with a few deposits, meanwhile a curator will be randomly elected and get matched.
 (The purpose of deposit is to improve quality of vulnerability reports submitted, the required amount can be adjusted by the configuration trait.）
-* submit_report - Encrypt the detailed vulnerability report information with curator's Public Key, then upload them to IPFS (as one of the solution).
+* submit_report - Encrypt the detailed vulnerability report information with curator's public key, then upload them to IPFS (as one of the solution).
 Then the url will be delivered to the matched curator.

 Functions of the Curator